Does Medicare Cover Colorectal Cancer Screenings?

 Original Medicare — Medicare Part A and Part B — covers an initial, “Welcome to Medicare” preventive physical examination when you first enroll in Medicare.
 It includes a colorectal screening test that Medicare will pay for.

-But you have to take the exam within the first 12 months after enrolling in Medicare.
+But as a new beneficiary, you have to take the exam within the first 12 months after enrolling in Medicare.
 Once you’ve had Medicare Part B medical insurance for more than 12 months, Medicare will pay for an annual wellness visit.

 Your doctor will use this yearly wellness visit to create a personalized prevention plan with you and create a screening schedule for future colorectal and other screening tests.